ardCover Image of 17th Battalion Officers in front of Heaton Hall in April 1915

 I hope this site contributions to the understanding of the men who enlisted in the Pals recruitment drive of autumn 1914.
 The research them on this page addresses the undoubted “Pals” connection that also applied to the Officers who commanded the clerks and warehouseman in the Manchester City Battalions.
 This page will take some time to complete, so please bear with me and don’t hesitate to add a comment if you have any thoughts at all.
 The snippets of information and fantastic photos that have been gleaned over the years are a shared resource that makes this site so rewarding.

 Biographies have being compiled or linked to help compile a picture of the overlapping connections between the men.
 The date of birth of these Officers is provided with the rank and unit on 1st July 1916, when most of them first went over the top.
+The Rank is provided at the time when men arrived with the Battalion for later reinforcements.
 The names of the men who died in hostilities are highlighted bold.